Supermarine Spitfire operational history: Spitfire Spotters

 During D-Day, Spitfires were operated as Spotters by U.S. Navy Cruiser Scouting Squadron Seven (VCS-7) in support of United States Navy and Royal Navy cruisers and battleships bombarding land targets.
 In this role the Spitfires would locate targets and guide the fire of the ships onto the target.
 US spotting units normally used floatplanes, either SOC Seagulls or OS2U Kingfishers but because of their vulnerability against fighters, it was decided that 17 Cruiser Spotter (VCS) and Battleship Observation (VO) pilots aboard the heavy cruisers Augusta (CA-31), Tuscaloosa (CA-37) and Quincy (CA-71) and the battleships Arkansas (BB-33), Texas (BB-35) and Nevada (BB-36), would be trained to fly RAF Spitfire Mk Vbs and Seafire IIIs.
-This unit, along with two RAF squadrons, 26 and 63, also flying Spitfire Vbs and four FAA squadrons 808, 885, 886 and 897 flying Seafire IIIs and forming no. 3 Wing, provided valuable target coordinates and fire control during 20 days of operations.
+This unit, along with two RAF squadrons, 26 and 63, also flying Spitfire Vbs and four FAA squadrons 808, 885, 886 and 897 Naval Air Squadrons flying Seafire IIIs and forming no. 3 Wing, provided valuable target coordinates and fire control during 20 days of operations.
 On D-Day "pooling" of the spotting units' aircraft meant that all units flew either Spitfires or Seafires.

 Normally two aircraft were used; the lead aircraft functioned as the spotter while covered by a wingman, who kept a lookout for intruders.
 The standard altitude flown was 6000 ft, although poor weather often meant that missions were flown at between 1500–2000 ft or lower in some cases.
 Drop tanks were carried and a sortie could last up to two hours.
 Encounters against Luftwaffe fighters were rare, with four VCS-7 pilots able to evade attacks by Bf 109s and Fw 190s.
 Flak accounted for the only operational loss.
 After the bombardment of Cherbourg on 26 June Naval gunfire support missions were stopped because the battle had moved inland, out of the range of the battleships and cruisers.
 VCS-7 was disbanded.